riva211/chaabi-riva/README.md

+# The site is live on
+# rivastyping-game.netlify.app

 This is a React app for a typing game.
 To run the code
 * npm i (to install all the node modules)
 * npm run start (to run the app over local browser on localhost 3000)

 The app has two main components: